 The DNA Repair Process

-Cells constantly deal with damage to their DNA that can originate from endogenous processes, such as DNA replication stress, or exogenous exposures such as ionizing radiation and chemotherapy drugs.
-DNA damaging agents give rise to different types of DNA damage, and failure to repair the damage can result in a number of possible devastating consequences to the cell, including genetic instability and accumulation of mutations promoting tumorigenesis.
-Cells have therefore developed intricate repair mechanisms to deal with the different types of possible DNA lesions that arise; all with the goal of protecting genomic stability.
+Cells constantly deal with damage to their DNA that can originate from endogenous and exogenous sources, such as replication stress, telomere shortening, UV radiation or chemical toxins.
+DNA damaging agents give rise to different types of DNA damage, and failure to repair the damage can result in several possible devastating consequences to the cell, including mutations, genomic instability and even cell death contributing to many diseases, including cancer.

 The major types of DNA repair mechanisms are: